War in Ukraine: How do people drum up courage? | DW | 15.03.2022

 Heshmat mentions the example of a 60-year-old woman who got divorced and bicycled all the way across the United States, or a person who finally confronts their addictive behavior and decides to quit it.
 These are examples of courageous behavior.

 "On a daily basis, we see psychological courage in the sense of mental strength.
-You're facing doing something you've never done before," he explains.
-What's more, it's also possible to train yourself in courage, as an antidote to depression and anxiety," the psychologist Heshmat says.
+You're facing doing something you've never done before," Heshmat explains.
+What's more, it's also possible to train yourself in courage, "as an antidote to depression and anxiety," the psychologist noted.

 Courage as a character trait can be cultivated in order to meet the day-to-day challenges one experiences in life.
 "Let's say somebody went through some big failure in life.
 They didn't get a job and lost their self-confidence, which is an important element of courage," Heshmat says, explaining that higher self-confidence can lead to more courageous behavior.